-Through analysis of the projects listed in this TIP and the project overlay map it is apparent that in terms of geographical distribution, most location-specific projects fall outside of any concentration area.
+Through analysis of the projects listed in this TIP and the project overlay map it is apparent that in terms of geographical distribution, most location-specific projects fall outside of any Area of Persistent Poverty.
 Considering the region's anticipated future growth, most of the region's capital roadway projects are located in the suburban and developing areas where new development will require new capacity.
-The concentration areas are located in fully developed urban areas and MAPA forecasts little need to increase roadway capacities in these regions.
-Many traffic counts in the concentration areas have been declining or remaining stable in recent years.
-However, several major projects are within or have a spatial relationship to concentration areas.
+The Areas of Persistent Poverty are located in fully developed urban areas and MAPA forecasts little need to increase roadway capacities in these regions.
+Many traffic counts in the Areas of Persistent Poverty have been declining or remaining stable in recent years.
+However, several major projects are within or have a spatial relationship to Areas of Persistent Poverty.

-Figure 4.2 - TIP Projects & Concentration Areas in the MAPA Region
+Figure 4.2 - TIP Projects & Areas of Persistent Poverty in the MAPA Region